 To shed some light once and for all if and how content influences rankings, we’ve performed an in-depth analysis on almost 40,000 keywords and around 4 million pieces of content.
 And the results are GOLD.

 Content marketing, among other SEO strategies, is really a hot topic these days for any industry.
 But I bet you already knew that.
-What we think you might not know is the exact correlation between SEO and content.
+What we think you might not know is 1. the exact correlation between SEO and content, as well as 2. how to measure how well optimized your content is.
+We got them both sorted out:

 Do you know how the content of your website actually impacts your search engines’ rankings?
 Or do you know the exact key elements your content needs to have in order to rank in Google’s top results?

-We have good news and bad news.
-The good news is that after having analyzed a whopping set of data we’ve got it all sorted out: content’s correlation to Google rankings, metrics to measure content’s performance, key elements that boost content + many other data that we’re sure is going to impact your website big time.
+After having analyzed a whopping set of data we’ve got it all sorted out: content assets, content’s correlation to Google rankings, measuring content performance, the key elements that boost content + many other data that we’re sure is going to impact your website big time.

-The bad news?
-Well, the study is quite large and to get the best out of it you will need to thoroughly read this article.
+The study is quite large and to get the best out of it you will need to thoroughly read this article.
 And yes, it’s quite long but, for the sake of your business, totally worth it.

 - A High Content Performance Will (Almost) Guarantee You a Top Google Position